xBFreEnergy/xBFreE/docs/getting-started/installation.md

 [`conda environment`](#gs_gs_conda_environment){#gs_gs_conda_environment} (Recommended for PC installation) :   The conda environment provides a clean and efficient way of installing **xBFreE**.
 It also allows having
     different versions of xBFreE in isolated environments, thus reducing the possibility of incompatibility with other packages.
 Installation time is also less since it does not require the compilation of AmberTools or GROMACS.
+    To install xBFreE in a conda environment, please, follows these steps:

     ???
-"Miniconda Installation"
+"1-Miniconda Installation (skip this step if conda is already installed in your PC)"

         Download and install [Miniconda]